tembo-io/website/docs/tembo-cloud/custom-domains.md

 # Custom domains

-This guide is for configuring alternative, custom domain(s) that can be used to connect to your Tembo instance.
+This guide is for configuring custom domains that can be used to connect to your Tembo instance.

 ## Design